Finding an Article using Environment Complete

 - The most relevant subject terms to the results set are listed on the left in the Subject: Thesaurus Term section.

 - Subjects of interesting articles can be found by selecting the title.
 Terms could be used in search to find like articles.

 - Subject terms can be found by searching the thesaurus.
 The thesaurus provides the official terminology of the database (Thesaurus from menu).
 The thesaurus terms are indicated above with a * character.

-- Using Filters - Any of the narrow results by limiters can be added or removed from the current search.
+- Using Filters - Any of the Refine Results limiters can be added or removed from the current search.
 Select the link to add the terms and select the "x" to remove them.

 Notice there is not a PDF or HTML Full Text link available.
 Select the LinkSource button to find the article, which is available at the Electronic Journal Center (EJC).

 Example 2 - Meridional overturning circulation and climate change, as well as MOC and the carbon cycle